 Describes safe practices and training requirements for operating powered industrial trucks.

-PPE hazard assessment for general industry quick guide
+PPE hazard assessment quick guide

 Preventing Exposure to Hazardous Chemicals in Laboratories

 Describes the requirements of Oregon OSHA's standard on exposure to hazardous chemicals in laboratories.

 Put it in writing!
 Your guide to Oregon OSHA's required written materials

 Identifies Oregon OSHA's rules that have requirements for written programs.

 Recording Work-Related Injuries and Illnesses (OSHA 300 log)